-NOTE 1 – The compliance with the pfds defined below would be obtained under free-space propagation conditions.
+NOTE – The compliance with the pfds defined below would be obtained under free-space propagation conditions.

-NOTE 2 – An e.i.r.p. mask can be derived from the pfd value by applying the method given in Annex 2 of this Recommendation.
-Simplification of the resulting e.i.r.p. mask could also be considered.

-I In the band 5 091-5 150 MHz, in order not to exceed a Ts/Ts of 2% allowable for AM(R)S plus AS, stations in the AM(R)S and stations in the AS cannot operate co-frequency at the same time (within the field of view of a single non-GSO satellite).
-The practical means for ensuring this needs to be developed taking into account that different administrations within a single FSS footprint may be operating AM(R)S and/or AS.

-II Additional requirements on the AM(R)S

-The requirements that follow represent technical guidelines to be used by administrations for establishing conformance requirements for stations for worldwide use.
+Requirements on the aeronautical mobile (route) serviceThe requirements that follow represent technical guidelines to be used by administrations for establishing conformance requirements for stations for worldwide use.
 Other limits may also be acceptable, however further study is required.

-The pfd defined in this section is based on ensuring that the increase in noise temperature of the FSS satellite (i.e. Ts/Ts) due to operation of the AM(R)S does not exceed2% (i.e. –17 dB).
-The methodology assumes 2503 co-channel AM(R)S transmitters operating concurrently within the field of view of the FSS satellite.
+The pfd defined in this section is based on ensuring that the increase in noise temperature of the FSS satellite due to operation in the frequency band 5 091-5 150 MHz of the AM(R)S (i.e. (Ts/Ts)AM(R)S) does not exceed the greater of the following two values:

-Pfd limit computation based on the FSS protection criteria (Ts /Ts = 2%) and 250 AM(R)S
+1) 2%

+2) 5% – (Ts/Ts)ARNS

+where (Ts/Ts)ARNS is the increase in noise temperature due to the ARNS in the same band.

+Three examples of this calculation are provided below.
+The first assumes that the (Ts/Ts)ARNS is 3%.
+The second assumes that no ARNS is present in the band.
+The third assumes that (Ts/Ts)ARNS is >3%.
+The methodology assumes 2502 co-channel AM(R)S transmitters operating concurrently within the field of view of the FSS satellite.

+Example 1: (Ts/Ts)ARNS = 3%

+In this case, 5% – (Ts/Ts)ARNS equals 2%, hence, (Ts/Ts)AM(R) S = 2%, i.e. –17 dB.
 Assuming the Table 1 characteristics for the FSS, the maximum aggregate interference level tolerable at the receiver input is IAgg-Rec:

 where:

-K: Boltzmann’s constant (1.38 × 10–23)
+K: Boltzmann’s constant (1.38 × 10–23 J/K);

-T: represents the receiver noise temperature
+T: receiver noise temperature (K);

-B: receiver bandwidth.
+B: receiver bandwidth (Hz).

-Therefore at the satellite receiver antenna input the maximum pfd level produced by one AMRS transmitter is:
+Therefore at the satellite receiver antenna input the maximum pfd level produced by one AM(R)S transmitter is:

 where:

-Gr: FSS receiver antenna gain
+Gr: FSS receiver antenna gain;

 250: maximum number of AM(R)S stations emitting simultaneously in the FSS receiver bandwidth.

-III Additional requirements on the AS

-The requirements that follow represent technical guideline to be used by administrations for establishing conformance requirements for stations for worldwide use.
-Other limits may also be acceptable, however further study is required.

-The pfd defined in this section is based on ensuring that the increase in noise temperature of the FSS satellite (i.e. Ts/Ts) due to operation of the AS does not exceed 2% (i.e. –17 dB).
-The methodology assumes 70 co-channel AS transmitters operating concurrently within the field of view of the FSS satellite.

-Pfd limit computation based on the FSS protection criteria (Ts /Ts = 2%) and 70 AS

-Assuming the Table 1 characteristics for the FSS, the maximum aggregate interference level tolerable at the receiver input is IAgg-Rec:

-where:

-K: Boltzmann’s constant (1.38 × 10–23)

-T: represents the receiver noise temperature

-B: receiver bandwidth.
+Example 2: (Ts/Ts)ARNS = 0

+In this case, 5% – (Ts/Ts)ARNS equals 5%, which is greater than 2%, Hence, (Ts/Ts)AM(R)S = 5%, i.e. -13 dB.
+Hence:

-Therefore, at the satellite receiver antenna input the maximum pfd level produced by one AS transmitter is:
+Therefore at the satellite receiver antenna input the maximum pfd level produced by one AMRS transmitter is:

-where:

-Gr: FSS receiver antenna gain

-70: maximum number of AS station emitting simultaneously in the FSS receiver bandwidth.

-Annex 2
+Example 3: (Ts/Ts)ARNS > 3%

+In this case, 5% – (Ts/Ts)ARNS is smaller than 2%, Hence, (Ts/Ts)AM(R)S = 2%, i.e. –17 dB, as in Example 1, and the same pfdMax value is obtained as in Example 1.